+If you’re ready for a creative challenge and have been thinking that you’d really like to explore storytelling in depth, the 7-session Art of Personal Narrative is the perfect opportunity to discover, craft, and tell your story to a live audience.
 Portland Story Theater’s Art of Personal Narrative workshop gives participants an opportunity to discover and craft a personal story and deliver it in its true form: raw, fresh, revealing.
 Every participant will perform a 10-12-minute story before a live audience at an Urban Tellers show.
 This is a modern take on an ancient tradition: personal narrative, spoken straight from the heart.
 Only six (6) adults (18+) are eligible to participate in each workshop.
 The 3:1 teacher-student ratio allows for a great deal of individual attention and is a reflection of our commitment to your success.

-PREREQUISITES Everyone over 18 is welcome to participate.
-Check below to make sure that you meet all of the prerequisites for this workshop.
+BEFORE calling 503-284-2226 for registration details and information, check below to make sure that you meet all of the prerequisites for this workshop.

 PAYMENT POLICY Full payment of $250 is expected when registering unless you are applying to participate in the immigrant and refugee edition, which is free to participants.
 Please note that Portland Story Theater does not give refunds (full or partial) for voluntary withdrawal from the class.